denyskryvytskyi/ElvenEngine/README.md

 `cmake -G "Visual Studio Generator 17 2022" -A x64`

+After successfull build, you need to copy `Sandbox/assets` folder and `Engine/engine_settings.cfg` file to the folder with executable (build/Sandbox/Debug(Release) by default).

 ## Third party libraries
 | Lib |  |
 | ------ | ------ |